How to Earn Teacher Certification in Vermont

 How Much Do Teachers in Vermont Make?

 Salaries for educators in Vermont vary depending on educational specialty.
-Here are average annual salaries for some common education positions, according to the U.S. Bureau of Labor Statistics.
+Here are median annual salaries for high school teachers, according to the U.S. Bureau of Labor Statistics.

 Subject matter certifications, or endorsements, allow teachers to specialize their area of instruction.
 Here are some of the most common in Vermont, and how you can earn them.